Cult of Luna

 Cult of Luna is a Swedish post-metal band from Umeå founded in 1998.
 Their style of music is similar to contemporary bands Neurosis and Isis.
 Cult of Luna was signed to Earache Records in the early 2000s and released five albums, including the commercially successful albums Salvation (2004) and Somewhere Along the Highway (2006).
 After an extended period of inactivity, Cult of Luna returned with its Indie Recordings debut Vertikal (2013) and companion EP Vertikal II (2013), both drawing inspiration from Fritz Lang's 1927 film, Metropolis.
 In 2016 the band released their space-themed collaborative album, Mariner, featuring American vocalist Julie Christmas.

 History

 Formation and early releases (1998–2007)

-Cult of Luna formed from the remnants of a Umeå hardcore punk band Eclipse in 1998.
-They slowly garnered critical appreciation and underground popularity with early releases Cult of Luna (2001) and The Beyond (2003); however, it is 2004's Salvation that can be considered their 'breakthrough' release.
+Cult of Luna formed from the remnants of a Umeå hardcore punk band Eclipse in 1998, under original name "LUNA inc." They slowly garnered critical appreciation and underground popularity with early releases Cult of Luna (2001) and The Beyond (2003); however, it is 2004's Salvation that can be considered their 'breakthrough' release.
 This was followed by Somewhere Along the Highway in 2006, another largely well-received album.

 In August 2006, the band released a remake of "Marching to the Heartbeats" from Somewhere Along the Highway entitled "Heartbeats" solely on the internet community MySpace.
 The song was available for download for a few days and was later removed.
 The point was to see if the song would be kept alive by file sharing, and was also apparently a statement against the conservative music industry, said keyboardist Anders Teglund in an interview.